 Scientific weather station comparison testing, weather sensor variability data, and more

-Research-grade weather sensors integrated into weather stations measure climate parameters such as precipitation, air temperature, and wind speed.
+Research-grade weather sensors integrated into remote weather stations and weather monitoring systems measure climate parameters such as precipitation, air temperature, and wind speed.
 These parameters can change considerably across short distances in the natural environment.
 However, most weather station observations either sacrifice spatial resolution for scientific accuracy or research-grade accuracy for spatial resolution.
 The ATMOS 41 all-in-one scientific weather station for researchers represents an optimization of both.
 It was carefully engineered to maximize accuracy at a price point that allows for spatially distributed observations.
 Additionally, because many researchers need to avoid frequent maintenance and long setup times, the ATMOS 41 scientific weather station was designed to reduce complexity and withstand long-term deployment in harsh environments.
 To eliminate breakage, it contains no moving parts, and it only requires recalibration every two years.
 Since all 14 measurements are combined in a single unit, it can be deployed quickly and with almost no effort.
 Its only requirement is to be mounted and leveled on top of a pole with an unobstructed view of the sky.

 How do other scientific weather stations compare to ATMOS 41?

-METER released the ATMOS 41 weather station in January 2017 after extensive development and testing with partnerships across the world, in Africa, Europe, and the US.
+METER released the ATMOS 41 remote weather station in January 2017 after extensive development and testing with partnerships across the world, in Africa, Europe, and the US.
 We performed comparison testing with high-quality, research-grade non-METER weather sensors and conducted time-series testing for weather sensor-to-sensor variability.
 Below are the results.